numfocus/numfocus/projects/MathJax.md

 ### Citing

-**The recommended way to cite PROJECT in a paper or a presentation is as follows:**
+**The recommended way to cite MathJax in a paper or a presentation is as follows:**

 [MathJax](https://www.mathjax.org)